smjonas/live-command.nvim/README.md

 ---

-`hl_groups: table<string, string?>`

-Default: `{ insertion = "DiffAdd", replacement = "DiffChanged", deletion = "DiffDelete" }`

-A list of highlight groups per edit type (insertion, replacement or deletion) used for highlighting buffer changes.
-The value can be `nil` in which case no highlights will be shown for that type.
-If `hl_groups.deletion` is `nil`, deletion edits will not be undone which is otherwise done to make them visible.
+`inline_highlighting: boolean`

+Default: `true`

+If `true`, differing lines will be compared in a second run of the diff algorithm.
+This can result in multiple highlights per line.
+Otherwise, the whole line will be highlighted as a single change highlight.

 ---

-`hl_range: table`
+`hl_groups: table<string, string|boolean>`

-Default: `{ 0, 0, kind = "relative" }`
+Default: `{ insertion = "DiffAdd", deletion = "DiffDelete", change = "DiffChange" }`

-Determines the line range the command is executed on to calculate the highlights.
-By default, if you run a command like `42Norm dsb`, changes to buffer lines outside the given range (here: `42,42`) will not be previewed for performance reasons.

-For certain commands that operate on surrounding lines (such as `dsb`), it makes sense to increase this range.
-Use `{ kind = "visible" }` to make the diff algorithm use all lines that are visible in the current buffer.
-Tradeoff: this may sometimes be inaccurate because lines beyond the visible area are affected.

-For even more fine-tuned control over the lines there is the `"relative"` kind:
-`{ -20, 20, kind = "relative" }` will include the previous / next 20 lines relative to the current
-cursor position.

-To always use all buffer contents you can use `{ 1, -1, kind = "absolute" }`
-(lines are 1-based, negative values are counted from the end of the buffer).
-Be aware of potential performance issues when using this option though.
+A list of highlight groups per edit type (insertion, deletion or change) used for highlighting buffer changes.
+The table will be merged with the defaults so you can omit any keys that are the same as the default.
+If a value is set to `false`, no highlights will be shown for that type.
+If `hl_groups.deletion` is `false`, deletion edits will not be undone which is otherwise done to make the text changes visible.

+---

+`debug: boolean`

+Default: `false`

+If `true`, more stuff (not only errors) will be logged.
+After previewing a command, you can view the log by running `:LiveCommandLog`.

 ---